SantiagoMuscolo/SantiagoMuscolo/README.md

 <br>

-- A passionate Front-end developer
+- :nerd_face: A passionate Front-end developer
-- Making videos at my spare time
+- :computer: Making videos at my spare time
-- Currently learning Web Development at CoderHouse and on my own
+- :student: Currently learning Web Development at CoderHouse and on my own
-- Working in Ingenia as Front-End Developer
+- :technologist: I am a Junior at Faculty of Computers & Informatics at Suez Canal University.

 <br><br>